Pre-explosion helium shell flash in type Ia supernovae: Possible consequences of LTP/VLTP

 The born-again ejecta adds up to the planetary nebula shell and does not play a prominent additional role at late times.
 The born-again ejecta can lead to an early flux excess of the SN Ia only if the SN ejecta collides with the born-again ejecta in the first few days, before the SN Ia becomes bright by radioactive decay.
 The process is like the early flux excess that might result from the collision of the SN Ia ejecta with the circumstellar matter in some other SN Ia scenarios (e.g., \citealt{RaskinKasen2013, Levanonetal2015, Kromeretal2016, PiroMorozova2016}).

 For the fastest supernova ejecta at $v_{SN} \simeq 20,000 \km \s^{-1}$ to collide with the slow born-again ejecta moving at $10 \km \s^{-1}$ within three days after explosion, the SN explosion should take place with a time delay after the LTP/VLTP of only $\Delta t_{TP-SN} \la 16 \yr$.
-The fraction of such systems that lead to early flux excess (ELE) is less even than SN Ia inside a born-again envelope, and it is only
+The fraction of such systems that lead to early flux excess (ELE) is less even than the fraction of SNe Ia inside a born-again envelope, and it is only

 Overall, the fraction of systems that explode inside an extended born-again envelope or a decade after the star contracts back, is about $\la 1 \%$ of all cases with LTP/VLTP.
 These SNe Ia will have an early flux excess.
-But equations (\ref{eq:fractionBA}) and (\ref{eq:fractionELE}) such systems can account for no more than a fraction of ${\rm few} \times 10^{-4}$ of ann SNe Ia.
+But equations (\ref{eq:fractionBA}) and (\ref{eq:fractionELE}) imply that such systems can account for no more than a fraction of ${\rm few} \times 10^{-4}$ of all SNe Ia.